lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 Not having BTI in the M1 is a surprise because Apple is deeply concerned with security, hardware security, and implements a very efficient usage of PAC.

 The M2, however, implements BTI and a few other Armv8.5-A features which were missing in the M1.
-See the appendix at the end of this note for a comparative table of the features of the M1 and the M2.
+See [the list of Arm features in the Apple M1 and M2 chips](apple-m1-features.md) for a comparison of the two chips.

 Nevertheless, the two chips M1 and M2 implement the Pointer Authentication Code (PAC) feature, which is the main improvement of the `arm64e` platform.